 The Program is a four year sequence of courses which, when combined with traditional mathematics and science courses in high school, introduces students to the scope, rigor and discipline of engineering prior to entering college.
 However, those not intending to pursue further formal education will benefit greatly from the knowledge and logical thought processes that result from taking some or all of the courses provided in the curriculum.

-Engineering core curriculum will consists of a combination of the following courses:
+Engineering core curriculum will consist of a combination of the following courses:

 - Principles of Engineering - helps students understand the field of engineering/engineering technology